fragcolor-xyz/shards-examples/tutorials/primer/index.md

 This document is a step-by-step guide for the beginning Shards developer.

-Shards has a visual code syntax so prior programming experience is (desired but) not required to start coding in Shards.
-We shall cover any required programming concepts as we go along.
+It will explain the basic concepts underlying the language and get you started with writing Shards code.

-Though this guide will introduce you to basic programming concepts and get you started writing Shards code, it will not teach you everything there is to know about Shards (or programming).
+Shards has a visual code syntax so prior programming experience is not mandatory to start coding in Shards.
+Also, we shall cover any required programming concepts as we go along.

-Once you're done with this primer, check out our [tutorials](https://learn.fragcolor.xyz/) and [code examples](https://learn.fragcolor.xyz/code-examples) (coming soon).
+Once you're done with this primer you may want to check out our [tutorials](https://learn.fragcolor.xyz/) and [code examples](https://learn.fragcolor.xyz/code-examples) (coming soon).

 For Shards language reference head over to the [shards](https://docs.fragcolor.xyz/shards/) and [functions](https://docs.fragcolor.xyz/functions/) documentation.